ExtendRealityLtd/VRTK/DOCUMENTATION.md

 # Secondary Controller Grab Actions (VRTK/Scripts/Interactions/SecondaryControllerGrabActions)

-This directory contains scripts that are used to provide different actions when a secondary controller grabs a grabbed obejct.
+This directory contains scripts that are used to provide different actions when a secondary controller grabs a grabbed object.

  * [Base Grab Action](#base-grab-action-vrtk_basegrabaction)
  * [Swap Controller Grab Action](#swap-controller-grab-action-vrtk_swapcontrollergrabaction)